bmx0r/bmx0r.github.io/about.md

 permalink: /about/
 ---

-In "kill -9" we trust
+In "kill -9" we trust!

 ### More Information
+Will follow in the future